 Humans who could be exposed to neurotoxins might exhibit a trance-like state, which is very commonly exhibited by zombies (as seen in movies or on TV, at least).
 This makes it possible for a human to perform basic tasks such as eating, walking or sleeping but do so in a mindless state.

 The impact of neurotoxins is not the stuff of fiction.
-A case has already been reported in Haiti.
 Plus, there are also several movies and films using neurotoxins as a starting point for zombie outbreak since it is the most plausible.

 The Rage Virus